salemmore/Twitter_Data_Coronavirus/README.md

 ![image](https://user-images.githubusercontent.com/17982289/75628863-d0a6ad00-5bd4-11ea-9ec1-57cac899852f.png)

-The number and location of confirmed cases are shown here.
+The number and location of confirmed cases are shown in this map produced by The Center for Systems Science and Engineering at Johns Hopkins University.
 For the latest results see https://www.nytimes.com/interactive/2020/world/coronavirus-maps.html.
 ![image](https://user-images.githubusercontent.com/17982289/75635617-6fe89600-5c0f-11ea-9859-1e2120c04cbf.png)